Thinking peaceful change

 Postgraduate study opportunities

-The programme gives eligibility for postgraduate studies in humanities (history) and social sciences (international relations, peace and conflict research, social anthropology, and other social sciences).
+The degree gives eligibility for postgraduate studies in humanities (history) and social sciences (international relations, peace and conflict research, social anthropology, and other social sciences).
+At Tampere University, students can continue, for example, to doctoral studies in the Doctoral Programme in Social Sciences.

 - Bachelor’s degree - nationally recognized first cycle degree